blcmill/05b-Exercises-pygame-physics/README.md

-# Blake Miller Exercises 5
-Hopefully this fulfills all the requirements for this assignment.
 # 05b-Exercises-pygame-physics

 Here are some exercises to help you learn about how 2D game physics might be implemented.
 One exercise gives you a taste of how you might implement music and sound effects in a game.